 The main reason why you might want to avoid shampoo or conditioner which contains silicone is if you are prone to oily hair or spots on the scalp, says Dr Laftah.
 If you're worried about silicone build-up, a shampoo containing sulphates will remove it easily.
 Dr Laftah also suggests looking for shampoos with beta hydroxy acids (like salicylic acid) which will help dissolve excess oil and silicone build-up.

-As for parabens, current research shows that they are safe in cosmetics, and "there is no empirical evidence that parabens can adversely affect human health".
+As for parabens, current research shows that they are safe in cosmetics, including haircare.
 That doesn't stop people claiming that they can play havoc with hormones, referring to them as 'endocrine disruptors'.
 Speaking to R29 previously, consultant dermatologist Dr Anjali Mahto argued that this is mostly blown out of proportion.
 "Many synthetic and even natural chemicals have endocrine activity but there is no convincing evidence that ingredients found in our cosmetic products have the ability to cause hormone disruption and harm our health," said Dr Mahto.

 The dermatologist added that it's important to take the concentration of ingredients into consideration.
-"Many substances found in our cosmetics that are shown to have endocrine activity are weak compared to the body's natural hormones," said Dr Mahto.
+"Many substances found in our cosmetics that are shown to have endocrine activity are weak compared to the body's natural hormones," said Dr Mahto, who mentioned that beauty products in the UK and EU are highly regulated to ensure our safety.

 Is luxury shampoo better than cheap shampoo?